How to Package Your Expertise Into Offers That Sell

 Every project starts from a blank page.
 Every proposal is written from scratch.
 Every client gets a completely unique approach.
 You're not leveraging your experience.
 You're reinventing it.

-Cost: Custom work takes 3-5x longer to scope, sell, and deliver than productized work.
+The cost: Custom work takes 3-5x longer to scope, sell, and deliver than productized work.
 You're trading your most valuable asset (accumulated knowledge) for the least efficient delivery model.

-Fix: Identify the 80% that's the same across clients.
+The fix: Identify the 80% that's the same across clients.
 Standardize that.
 Customize the 20% that matters.

 The Invisible Methodology Trap